eoas-ubc/eoas-ubc.github.io/docs/fix-list.md

    * Build use-cases for each relevant course?
    * Explore [JB's cmip6 book?](https://github.com/fhmjones/cmip6_book),
    * review project notes about dashboards (FJ's OneNote).
-   * The [teaching with ...](tut-teachwith-dashboards.md) page needs updating.
-Include a framework (maybe a template) for use.
-E.g. activity components such as "fosters questioning", "provides meaningful context", include anticipated time to complete, game-ify? etc.
-   * Add licensing info to each (CC with details).
    * build SERC resources?
 See ENVR 300 below.
    * Do SERC resources (eg EDDIE) inspire other dashboards?
-   * How to solicit dashboard requests from instructors?
 * Jupyter startup: consider material from eosc442 and dsci100?
 How does this compare to docs used in EOSC 211?
 Should [Project Pythia's foundations book](https://foundations.projectpythia.org/landing-page.html) be used instead?

 ## Improvements